mbaucum1/RGID/README.md

 # RGID
 Python code and documentation for RGID - Rapid Global Interpretability Dashboard.

 RGID is an interactive dashboard (built on the Altair visualization library) for exploring variable effects and interactions in machine learning models.
-Code originally presented at the 2023 INFORMS Business Analytics Conference in Aurora, CO.

 RGID seeks to combine existing and novel interpretable ML visualizations, all in a single interactive dashboard that can be quickly produced from any scikit-learn or keras machine learning model.
 Planned dashboard components include:
  - Variable importance scores (decomposed into linear, nonlinear, and interaction components)